florebens/worksheets/New Earth/WORMHOLE_MANIFESTATION_WORKSHEET.md

 ## MOMENT 2 — SOMATIC EXERCISE: THE QUADRANT

-**What is the shortest distance between your Here Now and your desired place?**
+**What is the shortest distance between your HereNow and your ThereNow?**

 ### PREPARING THE MAP

 Draw a cross on the floor or on paper.
 Four cardinal points: North, South, East, West.

-Charge each point with something meaningful to you — a word, an intention, an object, a stone, an element.
-There is no correct assignment.
-This map is yours.
+Charge each point with a possible answer or solution that you can think of.
+Ask your guides for assistance.

 *What did you place at each point?*